NREL-Sienna/WaterModelsAnalytics.jl/README.md

 Basic working example:

 ```
-# import python's networkx-- must do this first due to a bug with PyCall,
+# import python's networkx -- must do this first due to a bug between PyCall, networkx, and
-# networkx and JuMP
+# JuMP
 import PyCall
 nx = PyCall.pyimport("networkx")